 About

-Hi, I’m Eboni, a New York City–based actress and voiceover artist.
+Hi, I’m Eboni ("Eb Flow", if you're nasty), a New York City–based actress and voiceover artist.

-As a child living at San Diego’s Saint Vincent de Paul family shelter, I saw my first play, The Wiz, while on a school field trip.
-I remember sitting teary-eyed as the actress sang “Home,” realizing for the first time that my story—my pain, my longing—could be mirrored so beautifully on stage.
-That moment shaped my future, and theater became my safe space, my refuge, my home.
+As a child living at San Diego’s Saint Vincent de Paul family shelter, I attended my first professional production—The Wiz—while on a school field trip.
+I remember feeling so seen, despite sitting in the dark theater, teary-eyed as the actress belted out “Home".
+Realizing that big feelings such as longing, fear—could beautifully take up space onstage.
+In that moment, theater became my safe space, my refuge, my home.

-Over the past 20 years, I’ve performed on Broadway, Off- (off…off) Broadway, regionally and internationally.
-I've also led theater-based workshops at Rikers Island, various women’s centers, schools, universities and shelters across the country.
-In 2016, I co-founded Progeny Project, a community arts initiative where we used theater games and facilitated conversations to spark honest dialogue about relationships, community, and social justice issues.
+Over the past 20 years as a professional actress, I’ve followed that feeling wherever it led—performing on Broadway, Off-Broadway (and off-off-Broadway), as well as regionally and internationally.
+Along the way, I’ve expanded my practice beyond performance, leading theater-based workshops at Rikers Island, various women’s centers, schools, universities, and shelters across the country.
+In 2016, I co-founded Progeny Project, a community arts initiative anchored in theater games and facilitated conversation, designed to spark honest dialogue around relationships, community, and social justice.

-During the quiet of the pandemic, I built a home studio and lunched my voiceover career—a new chapter that fed me creatively and became a vital refuge for my mental health during that time of such uncertainty.
-One of my proudest moments came when I co-narrated REEL by Kennedy Ryan.
-Our team made history as the first Black writer and narrators to win an AUDIE Award in the Best Romance category.
+During the quiet of the pandemic, I built a home studio and stepped into the world of voiceover—a new chapter that fed me creatively and offered steadiness during a time of collective uncertainty.
+One of my proudest moments as a narrator came when I was invited to co-narrate REEL by Kennedy Ryan.
+Our team made history as the first Black author and all-Black narration team to win an AUDIE Award for Best Romance.

-I aim to use my art to amplify diverse voices, build connection, and celebrate our shared humanity.
-The power of story changed the course of my life, and I’m committed to honoring that calling—one performance, one character, one conversation at a time.
+Whether I’m in a classroom, a community room, onstage, or behind a mic, I strive to use my art to amplify diverse voices, build connection, and honor our shared humanity.
+Storytelling changed the course of my life, and I remain committed to being a conduit for it—to open doors, hold space, and tell the truth—one performance, one character, one conversation at a time.

 Background